Dependants and Student Visas inside the UK

-- doing a full-time postgraduate course (at level 7 on the Ofqual register) of 9 months or longer at a higher education provider with a track record of compliance
+- Doing a course of 9 months or longer at a higher education provider with a track record of compliance, or a full-time postgraduate course at level 7 on the Ofqual register

-- Holding a Study visa (or held a visa within 3 months of the date of applciation) for a full time course of 6 months or longer and is applying for a further Student visa to study a course of 6 months or longer.
-The dependant must also meet certain requirements in this case.
-Please contact International Student Support for advice if you are relying on this arrangement.
+- Holding a study visa (or has held a visa within 3 months of the date of application) for a full-time course of 6 months or longer, and is applying for a further student visa to study a course of 6 months or longer.

 Where you have booked an appointment on the Visa Extension Scheme, you will be informed where to stop and save your application so an advisor can check the form and make any necessary amendments.